akraino-edge-stack/icn/README.md

 The user is required to provide the IPMI information of the servers they connect to the Local Controller by editing node JSON sample file in the directory icn/deploy/metal3/scripts/nodes.json.sample as below.
-This example only shows 2 servers.
+This example only shows 2 servers, statically configured on the baremetal network.
 If you want to increase servers, just add another array.
+If the baremetal network provides a DHCP server with gateway and DNS server information, just change the baremetal type to "ipv4".
+ICN provides DHCP servers for the provisioning and bootstrap networks.

 `node.json.sample`
 ``` json